Sponsored Project Effort Reporting

 “Incidental and Related Work” contributes to and is integrally related to work under an Award, such as delivering special lectures about specific aspects of ongoing activity, writing reports and articles, developing and maintaining protocols (human, animals, etc.), managing substances/chemicals, managing and securing Sponsored Project-specific data, participating in appropriate seminars, consulting with colleagues and graduate students, and attending relevant meetings and conferences.

 “Institutional Base Salary” means the annual compensation paid by the University for an employee’s appointment, whether that employee’s time is spent on research, teaching or other activities and whether the individual is employed full-time or part-time.
 Institutional Base Salary does not include bonuses, one-time payments or incentive pay.
-Also excluded from Institutional Base Salary is salary paid directly to the employee by another organization and income that an employee is permitted to earn outside of the employee’s University responsibilities under the University Policy on Consulting Projects and Sponsored Projects.
+Also excluded from Institutional Base Salary is salary paid directly to the employee by another organization and income that an employee is permitted to earn outside of the employee’s University responsibilities under University Policy 2.9, Consulting and Sponsored Projects.

 Institutional Base Salary: